Semler Scientific Inc. (SMLR) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Oct.
-21, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Semler Scientific Inc. ("Semler" or the "Company") (NASDAQ: SMLR).
+LOS ANGELES, Oct.
+23, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Semler Scientific Inc. ("Semler" or the "Company") (NASDAQ: SMLR) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SEMLER SCIENTIFIC INC. (SMLR), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE OCTOBER 28, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SEMLER SCIENTIFIC INC. (SMLR), CLICK HERE BEFORE OCTOBER 28, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?